-Leadpages Sites promises an easy way to build a website with no high-tech skills or developers needed.
+Leadpages sites promise an easy way to build a website with no high-tech skills or developers needed.

-Unfortunately, easy-to-use builders sometimes mean limited customization because you’re using bits and pieces from pre-built code.
+Unfortunately, easy-to-use builders sometimes mean limited customization because you use bits and pieces from pre-built code.

 But if you haven’t got coding skills, Leadpages customization is enough for a simple site and it’s easy enough to use ― so it’s well-suited for beginners.

-Using Leadpages Sites also means you’ll have consistency across your site, landing pages, pop-ups, and alert bars.
+Using Leadpages sites also means consistency across your site, landing pages, pop-ups, and alert bars.

-This is something you might not get if you combine a site you built on another software with Leadpages’ landing pages, pop-ups, and alert bars.
+You might not get this if you combine a site you built on another software with Leadpages’ landing pages, pop-ups, and alert bars.

 You may have noticed that there’s no blog feature listed here.